rust-lang/book/src/ch04-01-what-is-ownership.md

 Rust has a special annotation called the `Copy` trait that we can place on types like integers that are stored on the stack (we’ll talk more about traits in Chapter 10).
-If a type has the `Copy` trait, an older variable is still usable after assignment.
+If a type implements the `Copy` trait, an older variable is still usable after assignment.
 Rust won’t let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
-To learn about how to add the `Copy` annotation to your type, see [“Derivable Traits”][derivable-traits]<!-- ignore --> in Appendix C.
+To learn about how to add the `Copy` annotation to your type to implement the trait, see [“Derivable Traits”][derivable-traits]<!-- ignore -->
+in Appendix C.

-So what types are `Copy`able?
-You can check the documentation for the given type to be sure, but as a general rule:

-1. Any group of simple scalar values can have the `Copy` trait,
-2. Nothing that requires allocation or is some form of resource is `Copy`able.

-Here are some of the types that are `Copy`able:
+So what types implement the `Copy` trait?
+You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
+Here are some of the types that implement `Copy`:

 * All the integer types, such as `u32`.
 * The Boolean type, `bool`, with values `true` and `false`.
 * All the floating point types, such as `f64`.
 * The character type, `char`.
-* Tuples, if they only contain types that are also `Copy`.
-For example, `(i32, i32)` is `Copy`, but `(i32, String)` is not.
+* Tuples, if they only contain types that also implement `Copy`.
+For example, `(i32, i32)` implements `Copy`, but `(i32, String)` does not.

 ### Ownership and Functions